yampelo/beagle/README.md

 #### Undo/Redo Action and Reset

-Any action in the graph is immediatly reversable!
+Any action in the graph is immediately reversable!
 Using the undo/redo buttons you can revert any action you perform.
 The reset button sets the graph state to when it loaded, saving you a refresh.

 <center>
 <img src="docs/imgs/redo_undo.gif">